selforganising/foundersandcoders/ii/assignments.md

 Learn how to make your websites interactive and how to build browser based games.
 10 hours.

-Contact me if you have any problems with any of these assignments.

 #####Accounts

 If you do not already have them, please set up accounts with the following services: